flatcar/scripts/changelog/changes/2024-11-18-grub-modules.md

 - Additional GRUB modules are no longer installed for UEFI platforms to save space and also because they cannot be loaded with Secure Boot enabled.
 This does not affect existing installations.
+- The GRUB modules on non-UEFI platforms are now compressed with xz rather than gzip to save even more space.
+This does not affect existing installations.